 The three-room Shaniko School, built in 1901, housed kindergarten through high school students until 1946.
-Over the years, it fell into disrepair but was restored during the 1990’s and now serves as a community hall.
-It is one of the most photographed old school buildings in the state of Oregon.
+Over the years, it fell into disrepair but was restored during the 1990s and now serves as a community hall.
+It is one of the most photographed old school buildings in Oregon.

 It was also in 1901 that Shaniko was officially incorporated.
-By that time the town had a bank, two blacksmith shops, a two-story, city hall that included the fire station and the jail, three hotels, two newspapers, a post office, five saloons, two stores and many other structures.
+By then, the town had a bank, two blacksmith shops, a two-story city hall that included the fire station and the jail, three hotels, two newspapers, a post office, five saloons, two stores, and many other structures.
 Church services were held in the school building.

-In 1903 Shaniko was referred to as the “Wool Capital of the World” after three wool sales brought in the largest total sale of wool on record to date.
+In 1903 Shaniko was referred to as the “Wool Capital of the World” after three wool sales brought in the largest total sale of wool on record.
 The next year, sheepmen sold an estimated five million dollars worth of wool to buyers in Shaniko.

-In the 1910 census, Shaniko claimed a population of 600 and its future seemed assured.
+In the 1910 census, Shaniko claimed a population of 600, and its future seemed assured.
 However, in 1911 the Oregon Trunk Railroad, linking Bend (70 miles to the south) to the Columbia Gorge, began to draw business away from the more isolated Shaniko.
-Soon thereafter, a fire destroyed much of the downtown business district and there were no funds to reconstruct the damaged buildings.
+Soon after, a fire destroyed much of the downtown business district, and there were no funds to reconstruct the damaged buildings.
 Although homesteaders, ranchers, and sheepmen continued to reside in the area, Shaniko began to fade.

-Today, this almost ghost town supports a population of just 20-25 people, but there is much to see in Shaniko and many claim it is the best ghost town in Oregon.
+Today, this almost ghost town supports a population of just 20-25 people, but there is much to see in Shaniko, and many claim it is the best ghost town in Oregon.
 The enormous sheep sheds of that era still stand on the edge of town.
-Several of its buildings are maintained in an Old West theme, complete with authentic boardwalks and false fronts.
+Several buildings are maintained in an Old West theme, with authentic boardwalks and false fronts.

-Still standing are the old water tower, the City Hall complete with an old jail, the school, and post office.
+Still standing is the old water tower, the City Hall complete with an old jail, the school, and the post office.
 The Shaniko Hotel is the town’s biggest attraction.
-Restored to its former grandeur around 2000 by Robert Pamplin Jr., the hotel featured an antique shop, history of many of the families who once lived in Shaniko, and a café with home cooking that was said to the best in the area.
-However, a Legends reader has alerted us to the fact that Pamplin wound up in a water rights dispute with the town council, and now the Hotel is closed again (as of 2009).
-Our reader also says that while the town remains a historic destination worth seeing, there’s no place to stay now that the hotel is closed again unless you are an RV’er or camper.
+Restored to its former grandeur around 2000 by Robert Pamplin Jr., the hotel featured an antique shop, the history of many families who once lived in Shaniko, and a café with home cooking said to be the best in the area.
+However, a Legends reader has alerted us that Pamplin wound up in a water rights dispute with the town council, and the Hotel has closed again as of 2009.
+Our reader also says that while the town remains a historic destination worth seeing, there’s no place to stay now that the hotel is closed again unless you have an RV.

-The old Shaniko Livery Barn now stands as a museum featuring a number of antique cars in their original state.
+The old Shaniko Livery Barn is now a museum featuring several antique cars in their original state.
 Next door is the Shaniko Sage Museum, also available to visitors.
-A number of antique and gift stores have been established in the other historic buildings in the tiny downtown district.
-These businesses appear to be open April through September.
+Several antique and gift stores have been established in the other historic buildings in the tiny downtown district.
+These businesses appear to be open from April through September.